 “That is what I’m trying to fix, sir.”

-“Read that letter, Alexandra,” he said, leaning back again and looking at the roof.
+“Read that letter, Alexandra,” he said, leaning back again and looking at the ceiling.

-Her hands were shaking as she reached for the letter.
+Her hands shook as she reached for the letter.
 She almost tore it apart while opening it.
 How could he dare give her, a member of the high council, such a direct order?